Disordered local moment picture

 Within the context of the KKR method, and in the absence of spin-orbit coupling, the CPA condition describing the paramagnetic state (where the net magnetisation is zero) can be shown to be equivalent to the CPA condition for an Ising 'alloy' of 'up' and 'down' magnetic moments.
-Once the effects of spin-orbit coupling are included, and magnetic moments are coupled to the crystal axes, it is formally necessary to perform a full ingtegral over all possible magnetisation directions, in practice by sampling an angular mesh of possible magnetisation directions.
+Once the effects of spin-orbit coupling are included, and magnetic moments are coupled to the crystal axes, it is formally necessary to perform a full integral over all possible magnetisation directions, in practice by sampling an angular mesh of possible magnetisation directions.

 Though originally developed as a means by which to describe the electronic structure of a magnetic material above its magnetic critical temperature (Curie temperature), the disordered local moment picture has since been applied in a number of other contexts.
-This includes precise calculation of Curie temperatures and magnetic correlation functions for transition metals, rare-earth elements, and transition metal oxides; as well as a description of the temperature dependance of magnetocrystalline anisotropy.
+This includes precise calculation of Curie temperatures and magnetic correlation functions for transition metals, rare-earth elements, and transition metal oxides; as well as a description of the temperature dependence of magnetocrystalline anisotropy.
 The approach has found particular success in describing the temperature-dependence of magnetic quantities of interest in rare earth–transition metal permanent magnets, such as SmCo_{5} and Nd_{2}Fe_{14}B, which are of interest for a range of energy generation and conversion technologies.

+In computational implementations of the DLM picture within the KKR method, it is common to use the so-called 'frozen potential approximation' when considering intermediate magnetic order parameters, $0<m<1$.
+This means that self-consistent potentials are calculated in either the magnetic ground state ($m=1$) or the paramagnetic state ($m=0$) and the relevant DLM physics is applied in a non self-consistent manner.
+This procedure is considered to be most robust when the magnitude of the local magnetic moments on atoms is similar in both the magnetic ground state and the paramagnetic state, i.e. when the local moments are 'good'.